keerthucit/philips-food-beverages/README.md

 ## Objective

-The Objective of this application is to create an application to capture the Food and Beverage preference that can be printed as a pdf file
+This application is to capture the Food and Beverage preference of an user that can be printed as a pdf file

 ## Prerequisites